Skip to content

 Over-engineering the pipeline.
 Start with one downstream event (qualified lead or closed won) feeding back to one platform (Google Ads).
 Get that working reliably before adding more stages, more platforms, and more complexity.

 Not hashing PII correctly.
 Google and Meta require SHA-256 hashing for email and phone before you send it.
-Most sGTM templates handle this automatically, but verify — sending unhashed PII is a compliance issue.
+Many server-side templates handle this automatically, but verify it.
+Sending unhashed PII is a compliance issue.

 How Does the Full Stack Come Together?

-With all four stages complete, your tracking architecture looks like this:
+With the feedback layer in place, your tracking architecture looks like this:

 The complete modern tracking architecture — from visitor through Tag Gateway, Server-Side GTM, platform APIs, and CRM feedback loop with cumulative impact at each stage

-1. Google Tag Gateway — first-party delivery, free, recovers 5–15% of lost signal
+1. Google Tag Gateway - first-party delivery support for Google tags

 See where you stand — check your AI visibility score.